chem330/chem330.github.io/lab-syllabus.md

 ### Contributions to Your Grade

-1. (25%) Demonstrate proficiency in common analytical methods applied to aquatic samples.
+1. (20%) Demonstrate proficiency in common analytical methods applied to aquatic samples.

-     - Assessed by observation of lab technique and inspection of laboratory notebooks and data analysis worksheets.
+     - Assessed by observation of lab technique and accuracy of data analysis worksheets.

+1. Demonstrate rigorous, reproducible laboratory practice.

+	- Assessed by inspection of laboratory notebooks.

-1. (35%) Apply common analytical methods and concepts from general chemistry to fully, accurately, and precisely characterize real-world samples.
+1. (20%) Apply common analytical methods and concepts from general chemistry to fully, accurately, and precisely characterize real-world samples.

      - Assessed by inspection of lab notebooks and worksheets for accuracy, thoroughness, and data quality.

-1. (25%) Communicate analysis questions, methods, results, and conclusions using written word, pictorial figures, and data tables.
+1. (15%) Communicate analysis questions, methods, results, and conclusions using written word, pictorial figures, and data tables.

      - Assessed by instructor and/or professional review of final reports on the lab project.